 - It’s budget friendly and uses basic ingredients that can be found in most supermarkets.

 - It is a simple dough recipe that is soft and slightly tacky.
 Due to this, the dough can be a little hard to shape especially, if you are not used to handling this type of dough.
 But, don’t let this put you off making these because, I have a few tips that will make handling the dough easier, so keep reading.

-- The recipe makes 15 dinner rolls which enough to feed a small crowd, So, make these when you need the best dinner rolls for Thanksgiving, Christmas or any time you want yummy rolls.
+- The recipe makes 15 Hawaiian bread rolls which enough to feed a small crowd, So, make these when you need the best dinner rolls for Thanksgiving, Christmas or any time you want yummy rolls.

 Note: all ingredients must be at room temperature before starting the recipe.

-We have always used dry instant yeast for bread making, it is so simple to use and virtually fail proof.
+Yeast – We have always used instant dry yeast for bread making, it is so simple to use and virtually fail proof.
 If you’ve never used instant yeast before you might like to read our article on How to Use Instant Yeast.

-Salt adds to and enhances the other flavours in the bread, and if left out can make the bread taste a little bland.
+Salt – Salt adds to and enhances the other flavours in the bread, and if left out can make the Hawaiian rolls taste a little bland.

-Step 1, Make the Sponge – Place the sponge ingredients into a stand mixer bowl and mix well.
+Step 1 Making the Sponge – Place the sponge ingredients into a stand mixer bowl and mix well.

 Step 2 – Allow the sponge to rest for 30 minutes.
-The sponge is thick and paste like.
+It will be thick and paste like.

 If you are in a hurry you could skip the 30 minute resting time, but you won’t get that unique flavour it brings to the bread.